-Wage garnishment is legal in Maryland.
-The District Court of Maryland offers an excellent page summarizing Maryland Wage Garnishment rules.
+Wage garnishment is permitted under Maryland law.
+The District Court of Maryland offers an excellent document summarizing Maryland Wage Garnishment (PDF) rules.

 Maryland follows the federal rules that limit the amount garnished to 25 percent of the debtor’s disposable income, or not less than an amount equal to 30 times the federal minimum hourly wage.